Skip to main content

 Other Provisions

-This document comes into effect on the day of issuance.
+This document takes effect on the date of issuance.

 In České Budějovice